ellesandrinevillanueva/Villanueva_ProgrammingAssignment4/README.md

 3. Summarize the relationship between categorical features and a numerical variable; and
 4. Present data comparisons using labeled plots.

-## Part A: Visayas Communication DataFrame
+## A. Visayas Communication DataFrame

 ```
 df = pd.read_excel('board2.xlsx')